fuzzylita/fuzzylita.github.io/_posts/2017-10-10-sinatra_project_success_i_really_needed_that.markdown

 		* View public ingredients
 		* Update their drinks
 		* Delete their drinks
-	* Account formiscellaneous validations and edge cases
+	* Account for miscellaneous validations and edge cases
 	* Apply some rudimentary styling (**Lie alert** Zero styling, rudimentary or otherwise)
 	* CRUD!